 - In Megamind, Megamind blows his cover in one scene by pronouncing Metro City to rhyme with "atrocity."
 He just barely avoids doing the same earlier in the film.

-- In the movie Dead Again, a man claims to be the fiance of an amnesiac woman and he presents a glove as proof.
-The glove seems to match the woman's except for one problem: it's for the wrong hand.
+- In the movie Dead Again, a man claims to be the fiancé of an amnesiac woman and he presents a glove as proof.
+The glove seems to match the one the woman already has — a bit too well: it's for the same hand.

-- After killing the Big Bad in the Total Recall remake, Doug wakes up in an emergency vehicle with Melina holding his hand.
+- After killing the Big Bad in the Total Recall (2012) remake, Doug wakes up in an emergency vehicle with Melina holding his hand.
 He then notices that she's missing the bullet wound scar on her hand, forcing his "wife" Lori to reveal herself (using a holographic device he used earlier) and attack him.
 This begs the question of why she didn't just kill him while he was sleeping.

-- Though they're not impersonating one person in particular, the British spies in Inglourious Basterds are given away by the way they gesture to the bartender for three more drinks.
+- Though they're not impersonating one person in particular, the British spy in Inglourious Basterds is given away by the way he gestures to the bartender for three more drinks.
 A true German would have used his thumb, index and middle finger to denote three, while the Englishman uses his index, middle and ring finger.

-- In Wild Wild West, Artemis Gordon's has a nearly foolproof disguise as President Ulysses S. Grant (the fact that the same actor plays both helps) but West quickly knows it's not Grant because he was wearing the wrong school ring.
+- In Wild Wild West, Artemis Gordon has a nearly foolproof disguise as President Ulysses S. Grant (the fact that the same actor plays both helps) but West quickly knows it's not Grant because he was wearing the wrong school ring.
 It doesn't help that "Grant" keeps going on and on about how great an agent Gordon is.